Home Game Rules Theme Strategy FAQ

 Next, the private companies operate.
 Since they have no trains and can't collect revenue yet, both Arriva and Veolia moves back on the stock market to 65 and 90 respectively.
 They decide not to do any lobbying, to buy 2-trains (Arriva 3, Veolia 2), and not to do any stock trade.

 Finally, SJ and Banverket operate.
-SJ has a revenue of 5 Mkr and collects another 45 Mkr for the three line contracts.
-Banverket, which received 10 Mkr earlier, collects 105 Mkr for the same, less a cost of 70 Mkr.
-Adding their initial 50 Mkr, they both have 100 Mkr in Treasury and pay dividends of 100 Mkr, which lowers the share value to 40 Mkr for both.
-Since the Bank has 4 SJ shares and 4 Banverket shares, the companies keep dividends of 40 Mkr.
-SJ decides to place a tunnel tile on Namntallhöjden (increasing the revenue with 10 Mkr thanks to the removal of the 0-city) as its free development action and Banverket uses 1 of its 5 possible development actions to place a work tile on Hallandsåsen for 0 Mkr.
+SJ has a revenue of 5 Mkr and collects another 35 Mkr for the three line contracts.
+Banverket, which received 10 Mkr earlier, collects 95 Mkr for the same, less a cost of 70 Mkr.
+Adding their initial 40 Mkr, they both have 80 Mkr in Treasury and pay dividends of 8 Mkr per share, which lowers the share value to 42 Mkr for both.
+Since the Bank has 5 SJ shares and 5 Banverket shares, the companies keep dividends of 40 Mkr.
+Banverket decides to place a tunnel tile on Namntallhöjden (decreasing its cost with 5 Mkr thanks to the removal of a single track) and increasing SJ's revenue with 10 Mkr thanks to the removal of the 0-city) and SJ decides to place a work tile on Hallandsåsen.

 Changed cities and tracks